 "Well, if he's really McKenzie and also the Christmas Angel, I guess we know where the money came from.
 Wasn't there a special program on TV not too long ago about him?
 I think his children have been searching for him.
 I'll bet this will make for a real happy Christmas for them."
 Mike heard the sirens approaching and went to direct the EMTs.
 In the hustle and bustle of getting Otto ready for the ambulance, the officers lost track of the animals.
 When they finally had a few minutes to close up the little house, the animals were no where to be found.

-Both officers looked very carefully before conceding that the animals were gone, but when they had locked up and returned to their patrol car, they both agreed that there was something very odd about the little group.
+Both officers looked very carefully before admitting that the animals were gone, but when they had locked up and returned to their patrol car, they both agreed that there was something very odd about the little group.
 They acted like Otto McKenzie's guardian angels.

 From their observation point, deep in a bush at the corner of the little house, the animals watched the patrol car slowly move down the gravel road.